Please ensure Javascript is enabled for purposes of website accessibility

 Examples include:

-There may also be many more applications specific to your industry and your company’s particular functions.
-As you learn about the different types of access control available, you may discover additional applications for this technology.
+There may be more applications specific to your industry and your company’s particular functions.
+As you learn about the different types of access control available, you could discover additional applications for this technology.

-As mentioned, there are varied kinds of access control available on the market.
+There are many types of access control systems.
 The best way to start narrowing down options for your business is to learn as much as possible about what’s out there.
-Use this list as a starting point.
+Use the list below to narrow your options and help you design a layered approach for your business.

 An intercom system allows users to communicate back and forth using two-way voice communication.
 Visitors or employees can be granted access once audio verification takes place.